zuozhenggh/learning-library/developer-library/mytodoreact/backend/README.md

 ## **Summary**

-In this Part, you will build and deploy the Helidon Java backend Docker image to OKE, then configure the API Gateway
+In this ~25-minute Part II if the lab, you will deploy the pre-built Helidon Java backend Docker image to OKE, then configure the API Gateway

 As with most React applications (https://reactjs.org/), this application uses remote APIs to handle data persistence.
 The backend implements 5 REST APIs including:
 - 1) retrieving the current list of todo items